Aigerim Tazhi: Honors and awards

 Tazhi has received multiple international literary prizes.
 She won the International Literary Steps Prize in poetry (Moscow, 2003).
 In 2011, she was a finalist for the International Debut Prize (Moscow) in Poetry.
 Twice she was the Laureate for the International Shabyt Festival (Astana).
 In 2016, her poetry book manuscript was awarded a National Endowment for the Arts (NEA) Fellowship.

 In 2019, Tazhi was included in the prize list of the International Literary Poetry Prize (Moscow).
 Later that year, Tazhi became a finalist of the International Literary Voloshin Contest (Moscow).
 Her book Paper-Thin Skin was awarded The Käpylä Translation Prize, and World Literature Today included the book to the list of the Most Notable Translations of 2019.

+She is a Fellow in Writing of the International Writing Program IWP 2023 in Iowa City, USA, and Hong Kong International Writers’ Workshop (2025).